 It’s not just Apple, of course.
 Nor its chief supplier in China, Foxconn.
 Other major manufacturers that have shut down include Airbus, Volkswagen, Toyota, Honda, and Hyundai.
 Retailers such as Nike, Disney, Hugo Boss, and IKEA have also temporarily stopped trading in parts of China.

 In just a few days, the mobile industry’s major annual get-together would have kicked-off in Barcelona – Mobile World Congress.
-A long list of companies decided not to go before the event was eventually canceled that’s right, because of that wretched virus.
+A long list of companies decided not to go before the event was eventually canceled.
+That’s right, because of that wretched Covid.
 TechCrunch has all the details, here’s some of them:

 By the time you read this, the picture may have changed, of course.
-It’s a very fluid situation.
+This Covid thing brings a very fluid situation.
 When I first wrote about the coronavirus outbreak, there had been fewer than 300 deaths.
 Now there have been more than 1,000.
 As you read this, that number may have risen considerably.
 Or the crisis may have abated.
 One can only hope.

 I don’t have any answers or suggestions for how a world so heavily dependent on international trade connections should cope with a global epidemic.
 If you’ve read this far and you do have some ideas, I would love to hear them.
 This won’t be the last time we face a situation like this, and the more ideas we have the more likely we are to cope.